XploitGh0st/ElAnswer/README.md

 - 📌 **Always on Top** - Answer popup stays visible above all windows
 - 📝 **One-Click Copy** - Copy the entire answer to clipboard instantly
 - ⌨️ **Keyboard Shortcuts** - Full hotkey support for quick access
+- ⚡ **Loading Indicator** - Small blinking logo at bottom-left shows when AI is processing
+- 👁️ **Quick Hide/Unhide** - Instantly toggle visibility of all UI elements with a hotkey

 ## 🖼️ Screenshot